ycrc/ycrc.github.io/docs/clusters/grace_rhel8.md

 ## New Software Tree

 Grace now shares a software module tree with the McCleary cluster, providing a more consistent experience for all our users.
-Some software may only be initially available in a newer version than was installed on Grace.
+Existing applications will continue to be available during this transition period.
+We plan to deprecate and remove the old application tree during the December 2023 maintenance window.

-If you cannot find a software package on Grace that you need, please let us know at [hpc@yale.edu](mailto:hpc@yale.edu) and we can look into installing it for you.
+If you experience any issues with software, please let us know at [hpc@yale.edu](mailto:hpc@yale.edu) and we can look into reinstalling.

 ## Common Errors

 ### Python not found

 Under RHEL8, we have only installed Python 3, which must be executed using `python3` (not `python`).
 As always, if you need additional packages, we strongly recommend setting up your own [conda environment](/clusters-at-yale/guides/conda/).

 In addition, Python 2.7 is no longer support and therefore not installed by default.
 To use Python 2.7, we request you setup a [conda environment](/clusters-at-yale/guides/conda/).

+### Missing system libraries

+Some of the existing applications may depend on libraries that are no longer installed in the operating system.
+If you run into these errors please email [hpc@yale.edu](mailto:hpc@yale.edu) and include which application/version you are using along with the full error message.
+We will investigate these on a case-by-case basis and work to get the issue resolved.

+There will be a small number of compute nodes reserved with RHEL7 (in a partition named `legacy`) to enable work to continue while we resolve these issues.
+This partition will remain available until the December maintenance window.

 ## Report Issues